Angus Macfadyen: Early life

-Macfadyen was born in Glasgow, Scotland, and was brought up in the Philippines, Africa, Singapore and France.
+Macfadyen was brought up in the Philippines, Africa, Singapore and France.
 His father was a doctor in the World Health Organization.
 Macfadyen attended the University of Edinburgh and the Central School of Speech and Drama in London.

 Career

 1990s

 Macfadyen's first role was Philip in the film made for television The Lost Language of Cranes (1991).
 He portrayed a young man who must tell his parents that he is gay.
 Playing the role of his father was fellow Scottish actor Brian Cox.
 Macfadyen then acted in five episodes of Soldier Soldier before appearing in the television film 15: The Life and Death of Philip Knight (1993) and also on the television series Takin' Over the Asylum (1994) about a salesman who runs a radio station in a mental institution.
 That role led to his role as Robert the Bruce in Mel Gibson's film Braveheart (1995).
 In 1995 he also portrayed Richard Burton in the TV miniseries Liz: The Elizabeth Taylor Story.

 After Braveheart won Best Picture at the Academy Awards, Macfadyen acted in the independent film Nevada (1997), before giving the most over-the-top performance of his career in the action/fantasy Warriors of Virtue (1997).
 He also co-starred alongside Don Cheadle and Ray Liotta when he played Peter Lawford in the HBO film The Rat Pack (1998).

 Macfadyen played Orson Welles in Tim Robbins's third directorial film Cradle Will Rock (1999).
 Although the film received a nomination for the Palme d'Or at Cannes, it was a financial flop.
 Macfadyen next made the Shakespearan film Titus (1999), alongside Anthony Hopkins, where he played Lucius, eldest son of Titus Andronicus.
 Directed by Julie Taymor, the film was a critical triumph but with mediocre box office results.